Entertainment News Roundup: Dolly Parton, Duran Duran among Rock & Roll Hall of Fame nominees; Science fiction epic 'Dune' leads BAFTA nominations with 11 nods and more | Entertainment

 Science fiction epic 'Dune' leads BAFTA nominations with 11 nods

 Science fiction epic "Dune" , a mammoth adaptation of Frank Herbert's 1965 novel, led nominations for the British Academy Film Awards on Thursday, securing 11 nods, with dark Western "The Power of the Dog" following with eight.
-"Belfast" , Kenneth Brannagh's semi-autobiographical black and white comedy-drama set at the onset of Northern Ireland's three decades of conflict, received six nominations at Britain's top movie honors.
+"Belfast" , Kenneth Brannagh's semi-autobiographical black and white comedy drama set at the onset of Northern Ireland's three decades of conflict, received six nominations at Britain's top movie honours.

 Britain's BT still in the game with Discovery sport tie-up